ha2398/radix-tree/README.md

 IMPLEMENTATION -> Selects which implementation to test, among the ones described above.

+The program has default parameters in case they are not provided by the user:

+BITS = 16

+RADIX = 4

+KEYS = 30000

+LOOKUPS = 60000

+THREADS = 4

+IMPLEMENTATION = SEQUENTIAL

 ### Structure

 The test program asserts the Radix Tree implementation's correctness by keeping track of the pointers returned by the functions **radix_tree_find** and **radix_tree_find_alloc**.